rartino/ENVISIoN/README.md

 * Density of states and partial density of states
 * Pair correlation function

-ENVISIoN is implemented using (a modified version of) the Inviwo visualization framework, developed at the Scientific Visualization Group at Linköping University (LiU).
+ENVISIoN is developed at Linköping University (LiU) for IFM.
+ENVISIoN is implemented using (a modified version of) the Inviwo visualization framework, developed at the Scientific Visualization Group at LiU.

+ENVISIoN is licenced under [BSD 2-Clause "Simplified" License](LICENCE).

 ## Contents